So many industry events, so little time...

-Recent studies show that 80% of all b2b marketers have either hosted or attended a conference, 69% have hosted or attended a trade show, and 44% have hosted or attended partner events.
+Studies show that 80% of all b2b marketers have either hosted or attended a conference, 69% have hosted or attended a trade show, and 44% have hosted or attended partner events.
 That same study showed impressive attendance for other b2b related events such as user group meetings, receptions, entertainment, press conferences, and charity events.
 These statistics underscore the confidence that marketers have in the importance of event marketing--after all, they wouldn’t be hosting and attending so many events if they didn’t believe that this investment was going to pay off.
-But that ROI is exactly the subject we’re going to delve into here as we ask the question: how should b2b marketers evaluate and prioritize events.

-Questions to ask about every b2b event you'd like to attend.
+Questions to ask about every b2b, before committing to go

 1) Is this event unique?

 Does the event promise something that other events might not be able to promise?
 If this is the case, it is probably worth prioritizing.
-After all, not only does a unique offer new contacts, new information, and a worthwhile experience--it also provides a more memorable setting that could help solidify the new connections you make.
+After all, not only does a unique offer new contacts, new information, and a worthwhile experience, but it also provides a more memorable setting that could help solidify the new connections you make.

 2) Is this event being marketed well?